Omni Calculator logo

 Autosomal alleles - homozygous or heterozygous?

-Here are some basic definitions which may be crucial for the proper use of the genetic calculator:
+Here are some basic definitions that may be crucial for the proper use of the genetic calculator:

 • Homozygous dominant — Where one set of alleles of one gene describes a particular trait.
 We can use this concept when both of those alleles are dominant (AA).